-Waves in complex structures
+Waves on complex structures

 Waves provide a useful tool to understand the fine properties of various structures such as manifolds, fractals or graphs.
 In our recent work we have been studying waves in complex environments and relate the geometric structure to the properties of the wave.
+A particular interest is to study the properties of waves when they are chaotic, that is, like waterwaves during stormy weather near a coast.

 - Thomas Jordan and Tuomas Sahlsten: Fourier transforms of Gibbs measures for the Gauss map, Math.
 Ann.
 (2016) Vol 364 (3): 983-1023